ros2/ros2_documentation/source/Tutorials/Intermediate/Colcon-Tutorial.rst

 ^^^^^^^^^^^^^^^^^^

 It is important that we have sourced the environment for an existing ROS 2 installation that will provide our workspace with the necessary build dependencies for the example packages.
-This is achieved by sourcing the setup script provided by a binary installation or a source installation, ie. another colcon workspace (see `Installation </Installation/>`).
+This is achieved by sourcing the setup script provided by a binary installation or a source installation, ie. another colcon workspace (see :doc:`Installation <../../Installation>`).
 We call this environment an **underlay**.

 Our workspace, ``ros2_examples_ws``, will be an **overlay** on top of the existing ROS 2 installation.